Getting a Mortgage for up to and over 5x Your Salary

 Yes, it is possible.
-Each lender has their own ‘maximum income multiple’, meaning the maximum amount they’ll lend you, as a multiple of your annual salary.
+Each lender has their own ‘maximum income multiple’, meaning the maximum amount they’ll lend you as a multiple of your annual salary.
 Usually, they’ll allow you to borrow up to four times and 4.5 times your total annual income.
-But, in a few cases, you can borrow more, particularly if your income is high, e.g. over £60,000-100,000.
+But, in a few cases, you can borrow more, mainly if your income is high, e.g. over £60,000-100,000.

 You may even be able to borrow more than 5.5 times your income.
 If you’re a young professional, e.g. an accountant, doctor, dentist, lawyer, or pilot, you might be able to get a mortgage for six times your salary.

-Joint mortgages are common and they are calculated in the same way as a single one would be, the only difference being that both incomes would be taken into consideration.
-As you have more income, you may also have access to these higher income multiple deals as well.
+Joint mortgages are common and calculated in the same way as a single one would be, the only difference being that both incomes would be considered.
+You may also have access to these higher-income multiple deals as you have more income.

 Understanding how much you can borrow

-Here you’ll be able to see how much you could potentially borrow based on 5x and 5.5x your annual salary, comparing it to the standard of 4.5x.
-Note that 5.5-times income mortgages often require an income of £60,000 or more.
+Here, you can see how much you could potentially borrow based on 5x and 5.5x your annual salary, comparing it to the standard of 4.5x.
+Note that 5.5-times-income mortgages often require an income of £60,000 or more.

 £25k | £112,500 | £125,000 | £137,500 |